 How it works

 In order to guarantee the future of opera and ballet, the next generation of artists needs to be supported as advocated by Rolf Liebermann.
-In times of diminishing public funding, FEDORA has thus established under the presidency of Jérôme-François Zieseniss two prizes that are awarded to promising teams of co-producing partners and artists who collaborate on the creation of new opera or ballet co-productions.
+In times of diminishing public funding, FEDORA has thus established under the presidency of Jérôme-François Zieseniss three prizes that are awarded to promising teams who collaborate on the creation of new opera or ballet co-productions, and on the involvement and education of new and young audiences.

 Thanks to the fedora